is the cognitive

 such as a catalog or a search engine.

-The roots of verbs and most nouns in the
+are the roots of verbs and most nouns in the

 "radicals" (hence the term consonantal root).
 Such abstract consonantal